 Relationships are a gift.
 They challenge us to think outside of our own perspective and expand our ideas about the world.
-Many would report that relationships make life more enjoyable as they share life’s important milestones and the sweet in-between moments of the everyday with those that they love.
+Many would report that relationships make life more enjoyable as they share important milestones and the sweet in-between moments of the everyday with those whom they love.
 And relationships give us powerful information about who we are and whether or not we are safe.

 Whatever your answers to these questions might be, we are wise to consider the messages we are giving ourselves.